J-Vaughan/clog/README.md

 ## License

-This program is licensed under the GNU General Public License 3.
+This program is licensed under the GNU GPL v3,0.
 The full terms can be found in [LICENSE](LICENSE).

 ## Name